Enryun/Common_SwiftUI/README.md

 ### CapsuleButtonStyle

-A ButtonStyle for SwiftUI that applies a capsule shape with customizable color styles.
+A ButtonStyle for SwiftUI that applies a Capsule Shape with customizable color styles.

 ```swift
 VStack(spacing: 25) {